AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 Regular exercises and a balance died are essential for maintaining  good health and preventing various chronic diseases.
 Implementing new technology in education improves learning but requires significant investment and teacher training,

+I had a conversation with my professor.
+I am a student in the university and i'm studying urban studies.
+I haven't finished my degree yet and it's issue for me if I wanna continue my education or go to the job.